MairtinHearty/mywork/README.md

 This means making a comment like "when a user clicks on 'Let me see right now' they are taken to the albums index view" and then working together with your pair using [Error Driven Development](http://www.halogenandtoast.com/error-driven-development/) to do the smallest thing that satisfies the test case you have just established.
 It may even be useful to write down each of these requirements as you code.

-You are free to use whatever additional libraries you need outside of Express.
+Data should be stored using MongoDB and Monk.
+In addition, you are free to use whatever additional libraries you need outside of Express.

 ## Wireframes